agaesnk/cheat-notes/MEAN Project Setup.md

 ## Backend part

-*NOTE: Express would generate the files in ECM5.
+**NOTE**: Express generates the files in ECM5 nomenclature.
 Change variable declaration to ECM6!

 ### Set up for the backend

-First of all, remember to install all the packages included in the `package.json`
+At the beggining, remember to install all the packages included in the `package.json`

 + In terminal, route: `/project-folder/server:`